noelalam9999/road-to-staff/Engineering-Management/Senior-Ryan-Burgees.md

 partners,
 customers

-# What is additive to you  team
+# What is additive to your team
 Diversity
 Lived Experiences
 Team Dynamics
 Communication Skills
 Leadership skills

+# How would you write a job title?
+I would name it something accurate and devoid of internal company jargon

+# How would you write a job description
+differentiate between required and preffered.
+Be realistic about experience
+Be clear about company culture so that the right people reach out